 Overview of important policy issues in the United States and integrates a variety of analytical techniques used in the evaluation of public policies.

 5361.
-Theory and Management of Public Organizations
+Theory and Management of Public Service Organizations

 Three credits.

 Core management and behavioral concepts to effectively lead a public organization.
 Topics include leadership, strategic planning, managing organizational performance, and organizational structure, culture and politics.